June 29: Today in Royal History

 June 29, 1844 – Birth of Peter I, King of Serbia in Belgrade, Serbia

 Peter’s father had been elected Sovereign Prince of Serbia (then a principality) in 1842.
 However, in 1858 he was forced to abdicate when the House of Obrenović took the throne and the family went into exile.
-In 1882, Serbia become a kingdom under the House of Obrenović.
+In 1882, Serbia became a kingdom under the House of Obrenović.
 In 1903, a group of army officers who supported Peter’s rival House of Karađorđević led a coup d’état known as The May Coup in which King Alexander I and Queen Draga of the House of Obrenović were brutally assassinated.
 The assassination resulted in the extinction of the House of Obrenović.
 Prince Peter Karađorđević was proclaimed the new King of Serbia.

 Unofficial Royalty: Peter I, King of Serbia